claradrachmann/cyDefine/README.md

 | Samusik  | HDCytoData  |
 | POISED   | FR-FCM-Z2V9 |

-Download the POISED dataset manually.
+Download the POISED dataset manually, unzip `ProcessedData.zip`, and put it in `data/POISED`.
 The remaining datasets will be downloaded automatically.

 ## Recreate figures